NPLinker/nplinker/docs/install.md

     - Python version ≥3.9

 NPLinker is a python package that has both pypi packages and non-pypi packages as dependencies.
+It requires <span style="color:red;">**~4.5GB**</span> of disk space to install all the dependencies.

 Install `nplinker` package as following: